HVAC professional recommends safety inspection and fall tune up before cold weather hits.

 SOUTHLAKE, TX – Oct.
 18, 2006 – As cool fall weather brings welcome relief to North Texans still shaking off the effects of the heat wave of 2006, a heating and air conditioning expert advises homeowners that now is the time to have their HVAC systems inspected for excessive wear and damage caused by constant summer use.

-Homeowners should think of their central air conditioning and heating as a single system, not separate ones, says Bill Stevens, president of Berkey’s Plumbing, Heating and Air Conditioning.
+Homeowners should think of their central air conditioning and heating as a single system, not separate ones, says Jamie Wooldridge, president of Berkey’s Plumbing, Heating and Air Conditioning.

 Comfort is one reason to maintain HVAC systems properly; safety is another.
 Loose electrical connections can cause serious problems; carbon monoxide leaks can cause illness or even be fatal.
 Heating and air conditioning experts advise annual fall and spring inspections of home HVAC systems to facilitate good air quality and keep all components operating safely and efficiently.
 Fall inspections should include these actions: